extrabacon/python-shell/README.md

 #### event: `stderr`

-Fires when a chunk of logs is parsed from the stderr stream via the `receiveStderr` method.
-If a `stderrParser` method is specified, the result of this function will be the message value.
+After the stderr stream is split into chunks by stderrSplitter the chunks are parsed by the parser and a message event is emitted for each parsed chunk.
 This event is not emitted in binary mode.

 Example: